facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 	- The conversion of given units to meters.
 "requires lighting"
 	- boolean
-	- Whether or not the object should use lighting.
+	- Whether the object should be rendered with lighting or flat shading.
 "mass"
 	- double
 	- The mass of the object, for physics calculations.
 "inertia"
 	- 3-vector
 	- The values of the diagonal of the inertia matrix for the object.
+If not provided, will be computed automatically from the object's mass and bounding box.
 "COM"
 	- 3-vector
 	- The center of mass for the object.
 If this is not specified in JSON, it will be derived from the object's bounding box in Habitat-Sim.
 "use bounding box for collision"
 	- boolean
-	- Whether collision calculations should be based on object's bounding box geometry.
+	- Whether or not to use the object's bounding box as collision geometry.
+Note: dynamic simulation will be significantly faster and more stable if this is true.
 "join collision meshes"
 	- boolean
-	- Whether collision mesh assets should be joined into a single unified collision object.
+	- Whether or not sub-components of the object's collision asset should be joined into a single unified collision object.